OscarNOW/minecraft-server/src/docs/Readme.md

         },
         version: {
             wrongText: 'Wrong version!',

+            /*  Tell client that the correct version is their version, so they always think they have the correct version.
+Client version is null when the version of the client is unknown                           */
             correct: version == null ?
-'1.16.3' : version/* Tell client that the correct version is their version, so they always think they have the correct version.
-Client version is null when the version of the client is unknown                       */
+'1.16.3' : version
         }
     })
 })